Introduction

 1. Soundproof Your Home

-Simple changes can make your home quieter:
+Simple changes can make your home significantly quieter:

-• Install Acoustic Panels: Perfect for home offices and music rooms.
+- Install Acoustic Panels: Perfect for home offices, bedrooms, and music rooms.

 2. Reduce Noise from Appliances